AtharvaRahane/AtharvaRahane.github.io/projects/acad.md

 The temperature of the battery has to be below 45 degree C so as to avoid a significant reduction in performance as well as life time.
 A cellular level thermal management approach was developed.

-  <img class="ui image" src="../images/Capture22.png">

-  <em>Contour of static temperature</em>

-**Preliminary cellular level approach of battery cooling** A battery is made up of multiple cells as shown in Fig.1.
+**Preliminary cellular level approach of battery cooling** A battery is made up of multiple cells as shown in the below figure.
 The cells are combine together to form a battery module.
 Multiple modules are brought together to form a battery stack.

+  <img class="ui image" src="../images/Capture22.png">

+  <em>Battery cells combined together to form a module</em>

 **Physics behind cooling cell**
 Figure 2 shows a cooling cell which was initially designed to be placed within two battery cells.